 Simply continue to the end of the square lake and climb the stairs to the right to return to your transportation.

 Your next stop is Bedugul.
-The town has a lot to offer a visitor … or you might just fit in a round of golf at your hotel.
+The town has a lot to offer a visitor … although you might prefer to fit in a round of golf at your hotel instead.

 Stay at Handara Golf & Resort